 The European market potential for dried chillies

-The popularity of spicy food contributes to the increasing demand for dried chillies on the European market.
+The popularity of international cuisine and spicy food contributes to the increasing demand for dried chillies on the European market.
+Veganism has also contributed to the increasing consumption of chillies as the taste of vegan meals is improved by spicy flavours.
 European dried chilli consumers prefer mild chilli varieties and are showing interest in the authentic and new chilli flavours.
-Spain is the largest dried chilli importer in Europe but the market is largely concentrated by the import of cheap dried chillies from China.
-Therefore opportunities for new developing country suppliers can be found in less concentrated markets such as Germany, the United Kingdom, the Netherlands, France and Poland.
+Spain is the largest dried chilli importer in Europe, but the market is largely concentrated by the import of cheap dried chillies from China.
+Therefore, opportunities for new developing country suppliers can be found in less concentrated markets such as Germany, the United Kingdom, the Netherlands, France and Poland.

 Dried chillies are products obtained by drying the fresh ripe fruit of the paprika, which is a plant from the Capsicum genus.
 The most widely spread species of Capsicum genus used for the production of dried chillies is Capsicum annuum, which includes three main groups of varieties: longum (elongated shape), grossum (bell-shaped) and abbreviatum (round to flattened shape).
 Aside from Capsicum annum, other Capsicum species are also used for drying, including Capsicum frutescens, Capsicum baccatum, Capsicum chinense and Capsicum pubescens.